armory/documentation/_spinnaker/pacrd.md

 ## Pipelines

-Pipelines allow you to encode the process that your team follows to take a service from commit to a desired environment (such as production).
-You can read more about [pipelines in the upstream Spinnaker documentation][pipe-docs].
+Pipelines allow you to encode the process that your team follows to take a service from commit to a desired environment, such as production.
+You can read more about pipelines in the Spinnaker [docs][pipe-docs].

 ### Creating pipelines

-Pipelines in Kubernetes can be defined with the same options you would define in the UI.
-The following example shows how you might define a simple pipeline that bakes a manifest and prompts for a manual judgment:
+In Kubernetes, define your pipeline in a `pipeline.yaml` file.
+The configuration fields are the same as what you see when you [create a pipeline] using the Spinnaker UI.
+The following example defines a simple pipeline named "myapplicationpipeline", which bakes a manifest and prompts for a manual judgment.

+*Note: This example assumes that you've created the `myapplicationname` application from the [previous section](#applications).
+Create one before proceeding if you have not done so already.*

 ```yaml
 # file: pipeline.yaml